ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Notes:

-* The only instances that can be directly represented in JSONPath syntax are the literal primitive values of `ValueType`.
+* The only instances that can be directly represented in JSONPath syntax are the literal and primitive values of `ValueType`.
 * `Nothing` represents the absence of a JSON value and is distinct from any JSON value, including `null`.
 * `LogicalTrue` and `LogicalFalse` are unrelated to the JSON literals `true` and `false`.